 In addition two other titles have been published in India: Let’s Thank God and Ceiling on Desires.
 (Expanded edition) The program outlined in this book was designed by Sri Sathya Sai Baba, to help individuals to gradually reduce wasteful use of money, food, time and energy, in order to have more of each available for their daily needs.
 Legendary Publishing 176 pages ISBN-13: 978-1-887747-41-7

 What one can fairly say, perhaps, is that Phyllis Krystal's kind of self-deceit is to protect her faith and all that she has invested her life in for decades.
+The scan on the right shows how she stretches her credibility to accommodate her faith.
 This does not condone it, for it covers over a multitude of sins - those of Sathya Sai Baba, whose promises are supposed to be as cast in iron and whose healing is infallible etc. After her husband's death, Mrs. Krystal's house was shattered by the Californian earthquake in the '90s, making her homeless, along with her deceased huband's lifelong collection of crystal glass reportedly worth much more than $1 million.
 (Odd fixation on crystal/Krystal!).
 As she describes in detail in her book 'The Ultimate Experience', Sathya Sai Baba had himself told her to move to that house, after she had prayed constantly for a very long time and repeatedly asked him whether she could move house!
 Eventually he had given the go-ahead verbally to her.
 Devotees, in their great wisdom, regard such things as a boon from Sathya Sai Baba!
 A test on which to grow!
 It helps one to detach from worldly things and prepare for the final detachment!
 This reasoning, when taken to its conclusion means it is a boon when anything or anyone is destroyed, relatives are lost etc., because it prepares one for death!
 All very acceptable and faith-inducing, no doubt!

 All evidence that Sathya Sai Baba does not heal, does not keep his word, or is not able to heal people of himself has to be refuted by the 'true believer', which Phyllis Krystal most undoubtedly is.
 Her agenda is totally to block out all experience that may lead to another explanation or in any way be interpreted to reduce her rock-solid belief that her Swami is the divine healer, God himself.
 Even devotees who feel the need to keep up a front despite themselves not having been healed according to Sathya Sai Baba's promise will convince themselves that they have been helped... and even lie about this like Mrs. Phyllis Krystal did.